Wanderoooo/Skybod/README.md

 * Created a new booking
 * Mon Apr 03 15:36:52 PDT 2023
   Removed a booking from scheduled bookingsRemoved a booking from scheduled bookings

+## Phase 4: Task 3

+If I had more time, there are a lot of possible improvements (refactoring) I'd make.
+For one, my entire project consists of 30 classes, with my model having 14 classes.
+As can be seen in my UML diagram, this resulted in high coupling and low cohesion, with many classes involving lots of fields of each other.
+If I had more time, I'd refactor many of the smaller classes, such as PlaneFlightLog and PilotLog, into inner classes of Plane and Pilot since no other class requires of them.
+I'd also split my classes into three different folders: piloting, plane, and weather, to better organize them into their respective functionalities, and thus increase cohesion within these folders; allowing high cohesion within and low coupling between.

+The amount of classes I have hindered the scalability and modifiability of my project, which led to a difficult phase 2 period as I needed to manually implement the toJson method in every class and edit every class to implement the Writable interface.
+This led to a lot of redundancy in code, such as for every list in the model, I have to code an almost identical JSONArray method.
+If I had more time, I would create a new abstract class and subtype classes involving list to it, so that I can reuse the same JSONArray list in the appropriate classes and reduce redundancy.
+I would also split the GUI code into more classes, as to assign different responsibility to classes and expedite debugging.